thecodingmachine/tdbm/doc/generating_daos.md

 Getting started
 ---------------

-###The tdbmService instance
+###The *tdbmService* instance

 During installation, TDBM will generate a "tdbmService" instance.

-This instance is already configured, but sould you need to modify the configuration, you need to know that a `TDBMService` must be connected to a database connection, and to a caching service.
+This instance is already configured, but should you need to modify the configuration, you need to know that a `TDBMService` must be connected to a database connection, and to a caching service.

 <img src="images/tdbm_service_instance.png" alt="" />